 Here we can see that the current traffic conditions are normal, but if something spikes into the red zone (abnormally high inbound traffic that hits the API server), an alert will be triggered and the appropriate teams will be notified.

 2. Detect abnormal inbound and outbound traffic

 When would a spike happen?
 A DoS attack on the API Server would lead to the server not being able to handle additional requests.
 This type of attack occurs at Layer 7 and it is hard to detect based on HTTP request signatures.
 Signature based detection works well for detecting abnormal string patterns with limited size.
-The DoS attack is conducted by a malicious user whom’s be authenticated and authorized, the patch request(URI, Verb) looks normal but with abnormal payload size.
+The DoS attack on Kubernetes is conducted by a malicious user whom’s be authenticated and authorized, the patch request(URI, Verb) looks normal but with abnormal payload size.

 One typical DoS attack come by generating huge amount of request to consume all the process capacity of the server (Syn flooding etc.).
 From the metric above, the connection numbers seem stable, but it is misleading.
 This shows that the increase in traffic is not due to a connection spike, but rather a burst in traffic that flags this as a potential DoS attempt.

 Using Sysdig Monitor, users can understand you k8s API server inbound traffic size posture and get details such as container name, specific threshold crossed, etc easily.